growlf/cascadesteam/cyber.md

 [* Career Spotlight & Presentation: Chris Ranallo, Director of IT for Lummi Nation.
 He will be talking about how they built a cybersecurity and IT program, and available to discuss issues around public sector IT and cybersecurity.
 Few of us have had the need (opportunity?) to build a program from the ground up, so this should be an interesting perspective!<br>]: #
 [6:30-7:00 - Wrap up and networking/social time]: #

+## Past Meetings

+1. 5/25 - *What does the community want from this group?*
+2. 6/25 - Steven Reed, IT Cybersecurity Auditor, Washington State Auditor’s Office (SAO): *Cybersecurity Audits & Tools*
+3. 7/25 - Chris Ranallo, Director of IT for Lummi Nation: *How to build a cybersecurity and IT program*
+4. 9/25 - Donavon Swinney, CISSP, CISA, CISM, Director of Information Security, Whatcom Educational Credit Union (WECU): *Cybersecurity in Financial Services*
+5. 10/25 - Brent Hurtig and Ianthe Andress, Partners at Motive Search Inc: *Recruiting for Big Tech & Tech Startups*
+6. 11/25 - Mike Hamilton, Field CISO, Lumifi, and Co-Founder & Board Chairman, PISCES: *Changes at CISA, PISCES Program, & Cyber Trends and Stories*

 ## Organizers